Ard3ny/ard3ny.github.io/_posts/2025-02-04-Setting-up-hw-sw-homelabe2-0.md

 2. [Proxmox VE Processor Microcode](https://community-scripts.github.io/ProxmoxVE/scripts?id=microcode)

+### ZFS introduction
+The best article on ZFS I've come across by far [arstechnica](https://arstechnica.com/information-technology/2020/05/zfs-101-understanding-zfs-storage-and-performance/)

+It explains the whole zfs structure (pool, vdev, dataset, blocks...), how copy-on-write works and many more, so everything I would write here would just be copy or inferior explanation.

+> Just remember, that you issue "zfs" commands against datasets and "zpool" commands against pools and vdevs.
+{: .prompt-info }

 #### Import/Create ZFS pools
 We will create/import 2 pools
 * pool-fast (SSD storage for all LXCs')